chaoszhang/TAPER/README.md

 TAPER is a tool that looks for errors in small species-specific stretches of the multiple sequence alignments.
 TAPER uses a two-dimensional outlier detection algorithm that seeks to find what parts of a sequence are outliers given the overall level of divergence of the sequence to others and the level of the divergence of the region in the alignment.
 Importantly, TAPER adjusts its null expectations per site and species, and in doing so, it attempts to distinguish the real heterogeneity (signal) from errors (noise).

-A preprint of the method is available here: https://www.biorxiv.org/content/10.1101/2020.11.30.405589v1

-* Zhang, C., Zhao, Y., Braun, E. L., & Mirarab, S. (2020).
-TAPER: Pinpointing errors in multiple sequence alignments despite varying rates of evolution. bioRxiv.
+* Zhang, C., Zhao, Y., Braun, E. L., & Mirarab, S. (2021).
+TAPER: Pinpointing errors in multiple sequence alignments despite varying rates of evolution.
+Methods in Ecology and Evolution, 00, 1– 14. https://doi.org/10.1111/2041-210X.13696

 ## Getting Started